 Myasthenia gravis

-Myasthenia gravis is an autoimmune disorder resulting in insufficient functioning acetylcholine receptors.
+Myasthenia gravis is an autoimmune condition where antibodies target postsynaptic nicotinic acetylcholine receptors at the neuromuscular junction.
 Antibodies to acetylcholine receptors are seen in 85-90% of cases*.
 Myasthenia is more common in women (2:1)

 The key feature is muscle fatigability - muscles become progressively weaker during periods of activity and slowly improve after periods of rest: